North Woods Homestead, llc, Purebred Mini Jersey Dairy Cows in the PNW, Registered with PMJS, Priest River, Idaho

 Some of our lumber was milled by my husband's step-father on his personal mill.
 He also helped us frame the house.
 That's our daughter, Amber, on our beams with our house dog, Lacey.

-I have no construction ability so I focused on the finishes, designed the spaces, and ordered the materials.
+I have no construction ability so I focused on the finishes, designed the spaces, ordered or tracked-down the materials.
 I sanded, polished, painted, and cooked.

 In May we brought home an AJCA Registered Full Size Jersey, Goodsell Andy Betsy.
 She had been bred by Artificial Insemination with sexed semen that increases the chances of a female.
 She calved Nov 7 with a perfect heifer we named Joe Brook Shoun; Joe, after her sire, Faria Brothers Prop Joe, Brook, after the little creek that runs through our acreage, and Shoun, after the brothers who had a dairy here on this property in the 1950's and 1960's.